 You’ll need to arrange your class schedule to have two full days free for your internship.

-Please note that there are no classes on Fridays, but SU London offers field trips every Friday.
+Please note that there are no classes on Fridays, but Syracuse London offers field trips every Friday.
 If you are not able to arrange your classes to have two free days other than Friday, you will need to have Friday as an internship day, and will therefore miss the Friday field trips, most of which are included in the program fee.
 Design students should pay specific attention to their studio and field trip requirements.

 7. Provisional Placement Notification

 Once we have provisionally matched you to a placement, we will notify you and provide additional information to help you prepare.
 This will generally happen a few weeks prior to your departure for London.